 Digging for spiritual gold among historic rubble

-We walked and talked, listened to the stories about the spiritual heritage of a city that used to be a city of God.
+We walked and talked, listened to the stories about the spiritual heritage of a city with five amazing cathedrals.

 March 6, a cold Sunday in Antwerp for the seventy plus youth and leaders who got together to explore just a tiny part of the spiritual remains of a city once a beacon of light but also a city of turmoil where the battle between Protestants and Roman Catholics raged fiercely a few centuries ago.